NoahSchmitz/noahschmitz.github.io/_posts/2014-09-21-a-crash-course-in-leatherworking.md

 I bought a bunch of [Black Field Notes](http://fieldnotesbrand.com/shop/pitchblack/ "Black Goes With Everything"), and I think they fit the bill.
 However, I know my back pocket will destroy them (if my wallet is anything to go by).

 ##An Answer Presents Itself
+Buckle up, this ones gonna get long.

 Originally I was thingking of something like [this](saddlebackleather.com/moleskinecover "Saddleback Leather!")

 ![Super Expensive Leather Cover!](/http://the-gadgeteer.com/wp-content/uploads/2010/12/saddleback-notebook-cover-1.jpg)

 And that would be awesome.
 Just one problem, I bought Field Notes, Not a [Moleskine](http://moleskine.com/us/collections/model/product/squared-soft-notebook-pocket "Fancy Notebooks!")
 So I wouldnt be able to use the cool elastic thing.

+No big deal Field Notes themselves sell a few [leather](http://fieldnotesbrand.com/storage/leather/ "Most Expensive Yet!") covers designed specifically for Feild Notes!
+Wait.
+They are 85$.
+Forget it!
+That is even more than SaddleBack, which is always expensive.

+There are a v[ariety of cheap ones on Etsy](https://www.etsy.com/market/field_notes_cover "Cheap!
+At last.") and the like, but we are looking at at least 40$ and very few are **exactly** what I want.

+#Noah, Why Did You Bother to Show Me all of That?

+Well, don't you see?
+These are all expensive, or not perfect.
+There is but one obvious solution!
+I need to make one myself! (cheaply and in my own idiom)

+#But Noah, that sounds hard!

+Get of my site.
+Now.

+##Yay For DIY Nonesense!

+I decided what I wanted was a leather cover that would hold *one* book and stay closed without obstucting the cool inside of the Field Notes Covers (they have contact info and a ruler and stuff!)
+Also a bookmark.

+##Mark One